rdinch/MathResourceStudio-Help/docs/getting-started/add-an-exercise-set.md

 ## To a New Document

-1. Open Math Resource Studio.
+1. Open Math Resource Studio.Click the New tile to start a new blank worksheet.

-2. In the program window locate the left pane labeled Exercise Sets.
-Expand a topic by clicking on the small plus sign (+) to display the exercises sets available for that topic.
+2. When the new blank worksheet appears, locate the left pane labeled Exercise Sets.
+Expand a topic by clicking on the greater than sign (>) to display the exercises sets available for that topic.

-3. Click once on an exercise set name to create a new document with questions.
+3. Click once on an exercise set name to add it to the blank worksheet.

-4. To another exercise set to that same document, click again on the name of any exercise set.
+4. To add another exercise set to that same document, click again on the name of any exercise set.

 ## To an Existing Document